 López A. Enfermedad Inflamatoria Pélvica: Tratamiento medico y quirúrgico.
 Revista Peruana de Ginecología y Obstetricia 2007; 53:240-247. (see)

 Okong, P, Biryahwaho, B, Bergström, S. Post-abortion endometritis-myometritis and HIV infection.
 Int J STD AIDS.
 2002 Nov;13(11):729-32.
 PMID: 12437891 DOI: 10.1258/095646202320753664 (see)

 Verdon, R. [Treatment of uncomplicated pelvic inflammatory disease: CNGOF and SPILF Pelvic Inflammatory Diseases Guidelines].
 Gynecol Obstet Fertil Senol.
 2019 Mar 13. pii: S2468-7189(19)30111-4. doi: 10.1016/j.gofs.2019.03.008.

-FAQs from users: 'How is pelvic inflammatory disease diagnosed?', 'Is pelvic inflammatory disease the same as salpingitis?', 'Can I have sexual intercourse when diagnosed with PID?' and 'Who can get PID?'.
+FAQs from users: 'Is it possible to become a mother after pelvic inflammatory disease (PID)?', 'How is pelvic inflammatory disease diagnosed?', 'Is pelvic inflammatory disease the same as salpingitis?', 'Can I have sexual intercourse when diagnosed with PID?' and 'Who can get PID?'.

 Authors and contributors

 More information about Cristina Algarra Goosman